HalisCin/HalisCin/README.md

 <br />

-I am a senior Software Engineering Student at IEU.
-As someone who is curious and eager to learn,I am interested in Java, C++, Python, JavaScript programing languages.
+I am a senior Software Engineering Student at IEU.I am curious and eager to learn and I am trying to specialize in Java, C++, Python, JavaScript programing languages.

 <br />